-The Body Weeps Tears the Eyes Cannot Shed: Emotional Trauma and Physical Symptoms
+The Body Weeps Tears the Eyes Cannot Shed: Emotional Trauma and Physical Manifestations

 I first heard this phrase as a medical student.
 It was used in that case to refer to a patient’s back pain, which developed suddenly after her parents had passed away.
 My attending physician at the time called the back pain a “symbol of the (sudden) lack of support in her life.”
 He explained that in order to heal, her grief would need to be addressed, and she would need to find other sources of support in her life.